Sofia0831/c-calculator/README.md

 # Overview

-My objective for this project was to deepen my understanding of the C++ language by applying its core concepts to build a practical application.
+My objective for this project was to learn and deepen my understanding of the C++ language by applying its core concepts to build a practical application.

 [Calculator Demo](https://youtu.be/VCYYCg5oiRk)